 Reliable synchronization

-For business scenarios that require a guaranteed delivery Quality of Service (QoS), MSS ensures that the client synchronizes the pushed data.
-This occurs as long as the user is active within the data's validity period and meets the push conditions, such as the client version number and operating system type.
+MSS guarantees delivery for any business scenario that requires Quality of Service (QoS).
+As long as the user is active within the data's validity period and meets the push conditions — such as client version number and operating system type — the client receives every pushed message.

 Incremental and ordered delivery